 Wilmington real estate is some of the most expensive in North Carolina, although Wilmington house values don't compare to the most expensive real estate in the U.S.

-Wilmington is a decidedly white-collar city, with fully 85.27% of the workforce employed in white-collar jobs, well above the national average.
+Wilmington is a decidedly white-collar city, with fully 85.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wilmington is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Wilmington who work in sales jobs (13.79%), management occupations (10.61%), and office and administrative support (10.28%).
+There are especially a lot of people living in Wilmington who work in sales jobs (14.23%), office and administrative support (10.18%), and management occupations (10.06%).

 Wilmington is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Wilmington is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

-Wilmington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Wilmington is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Wilmington are very well educated compared to the average community in the nation: 39.84% of adults in Wilmington have a bachelor's degree or even advanced degree.
+The population of Wilmington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.36% of adults in Wilmington have a bachelor's degree or even advanced degree.

 The most common language spoken in Wilmington is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Asian languages.